suflorcita/UNSAMPETQuantificationTools/README.md

                   [-t PET_TEMPLATE] [-f FREESURFER_DIR] [--no-flirt]
                   [--no-ant] [--no-freesurfer]
 ```
-# Options
+### **Options:**

--h, --help
+- `-h, --help`
   Show the help message and exit.

--m MRI, --mri MRI
+- `-m MRI, --mri MRI`
   Path to the MRI image.
 Use this flag if you have an MRI image.

--p PET, --pet PET
+- `-p PET, --pet PET`
   Path to the PET image (required).

--o OUTPUT, --output OUTPUT
+- `-o OUTPUT, --output OUTPUT`
   Name of the output directory where processed data will be saved.

--s SUBJECT, --subject SUBJECT
+- `-s SUBJECT, --subject SUBJECT`
   Name of the subject being processed.

--t PET_TEMPLATE, --pet-template PET_TEMPLATE
+- `-t PET_TEMPLATE, --pet-template PET_TEMPLATE`
   PET template to be used when no MRI image is provided.

--f FREESURFER_DIR, --freesurfer-dir FREESURFER_DIR
+- `-f FREESURFER_DIR, --freesurfer-dir FREESURFER_DIR`
   Path to the FreeSurfer directory (required for FreeSurfer-based processing).

---no-flirt
+- `--no-flirt`
   Disable the FLIRT command.
 Use this flag to skip the FLIRT registration process.

---no-ant
+- `--no-ant`
   Disable the ANTs command.
 Use this flag to skip the ANTs registration process.

---no-freesurfer
+- `--no-freesurfer`
   Disable the FreeSurfer command.
-Use this flag to skip FreeSurfer-based processing.
+Use this flag to skip FreeSurfer-based